Google Translate Disclaimer

 • On bar and restaurant patios and within nine metres of the patio.

-• On the grounds of schools and community recreational facilities, and public areas within 20 metres of the grounds.
+• On the grounds of private and public schools and community recreational facilities, and public areas within 20 metres of the grounds.

 • On outdoor licensed areas of child care centres.